sebastiangraf/jSCSI/src/site/markdown/index.md

 ------------------

 The iSCSI protocol defines how a client (iSCSI initiator) accesses a block device on a server (iSCSI target) over a TCP/IP network.
 It is inspired by the existing SCSI protocol used to access local hard drives or other devices in a block-oriented fashion.
-Being standardized in April 2004 with ../../licence/rfc3720.txt RFC 3720, it was quickly	adopted, not least because it is believed to offer a better price-performance ratio and fewer infrastructure changes than competing solutions such as fibre channel.
+Being standardized in April 2004 with [RFC 3720](http://www.ietf.org/rfc/rfc3720.txt), it was quickly	adopted, not least because it is believed to offer a better price-performance ratio and fewer infrastructure changes than competing solutions such as fibre channel.
 Furthermore, recent research indicates that user-level iSCSI initiators can improve performance considerably.

 jSCSI - a plain Java iSCSI framework